freeplane/docs/src/docs/user-documentation/Code_Explorer.md

 ### Mind Map Structure

 - **Packages and Classes**: Displayed in a hierarchical format, with packages expanding to reveal classes contained within them.
 - **Dependencies**: Represented as connectors between nodes on the mind map.
+All mind map nodes are automatically sorted to ensure that as many dependencies as possible are visualized as going down in the mind map.
+This sorting strategy aims to minimize the visual complexity and enhance the readability of the dependency graph.
+Dependencies that are depicted as going up in the mind map are significant as they always indicate the presence of dependency cycles.
+This visual cue helps in quickly identifying areas in the codebase that might require refactoring to eliminate circular dependencies.
 - **Forbidden Dependencies**: Illustrated with red lines, these dependencies are configured in the rules to be disallowed.

 ### Dependencies Tab